Follow Dr. Kaiksow:

 Professional Activities

 Dr. Farah Kaiksow is a faculty member in the Division of Hospital Medicine within the Department of Medicine.
-As a practicing hospitalist, she focuses on providing acute care to adult patients in inpatient settings at both the UW Health and VA hospitals.
+As a practicing hospitalist, she focuses on providing acute care to adult patients in inpatient settings at UW Health hospitals.

 Dr. Kaiksow provides clinical instruction to medical students and residents on the inpatient wards.
-She teaches in "The Intersection of Incarceration and Health," an elective course for medical students that includes such topics as infection control, addiction and mental health, conducting research within correctional facilities, and caring for chronic conditions after release.
-Dr. Kaiksow is a core faculty member for the Health Equity Pathway of the Internal Medicine Residency program.
+She teaches "The Intersection of Incarceration and Health," an elective course for health sciences students that includes such topics as infection control, addiction and mental health, conducting research within correctional facilities, and caring for chronic conditions after release.
+She regularly mentors students and residents in research and other endeavors, and in 2023 received the Patient-Centeredness Award from the residency program.
 She is a member of the Department of Medicine's Research Education Committee, Chair of the MD Admissions Resident Interview Selection Committee, and is affiliate faculty at the UW School of Medicine and Public Health's Center for Health Disparities Research.
-She is a Senior Deputy Editor at the Journal of Hospital Medicine, Chair of the ACP-WI Education Committee, and serves on the Society of Hospital Medicine Research Committee.
-She was the 2024 recipient of the ACP-WI Early Career Internist of the Year award.
+She is a Senior Deputy Editor at the Journal of Hospital Medicine and previously served on the Society of Hospital Medicine Research Committee.
+She is the Governor-Elect of the American College of Physicians-Wisconsin Chapter, and in 2024, she received the ACP-WI Early Career Internist of the Year award.

 Clinical Specialties